zbirdie3105/bank-loan-project/README.md

 - Plot the Confusion Matrix
 - What do you wish to avoid more, false positives or false negatives?
 Why?
 - What do you want to set your threshold at as to maximize your business objectives?
+- Justify your code/analysis
+- What are your recommendations?

 ### Data Dictionary